+- 2.1 CHP Surveyors Limited's instructions are to consider the implications of the proposed scheme on the neighbouring residential properties daylight and sunlight.

+- 2.2 From our online research, the neighbouring residential properties that need to be considered as part of this assessment are: -

+- 2 Conybeare

+- 2 Quickswood

+- 4 Quickswood

-- 2.1 CHP Surveyors Limited's instructions are to consider the implications of the proposed scheme on the neighbouring residential properties daylight and sunlight. - 2.2 From our online research, the neighbouring residential properties that need to be considered as part of this assessment are: - - 68 Gaisford Road - 72 Gaisford Road - 2.3 To ensure that this assessment has correctly considered the daylight and sunlight enjoyed by the neighbouring residential properties, it has been undertaken in accordance with the Building Research Establishment's publication "Site Layout Planning for Daylight and Sunlight.
+- 68 King Henry's Road

+- 2.3 To ensure that this assessment has correctly considered the daylight and sunlight enjoyed by the neighbouring residential properties, it has been undertaken in accordance with the Building Research Establishment's publication "Site Layout Planning for Daylight and Sunlight.

 A Guide to Good Practice."
-(2011) (the "BRE guidelines"). - 2.4 The technical analysis has been undertaken using the standards and tests contained in the BRE guidelines.
-A summary of the recommendations set out in the Principles of Daylight and Sunlight attached at Appendix A. - 2.5 The analysis demonstrates that the proposed extension will not have a significant effect on the daylight and sunlight enjoyed by the neighbouring properties immediately adjacent to the site, with the numerical values set out in the BRE guidelines achieved in all instances.
-It also demonstrates that the proposed accommodation will have good access to daylight
+(2011) (the "BRE quidelines"). - 2.4 The technical analysis has been undertaken using the standards and tests contained in the BRE guidelines.
+A summary of the recommendations set out in the Principles of Daylight and Sunlight attached at Appendix A.

+2.5 The analysis demonstrates that the proposed second floor extension will not have a significant effect on the daylight and sunlight enjoyed by the neighbouring residential properties and that therefore the BRE guidelines are achieved.